dustinandrews/gptFlaskByGpt-3.5-turbo/README.md

 This is a web application that allows users to chat with GPT-3.5-turbo.
 This project was designed by [your name] and mostly written by GPT-3.5-turbo.

+## Features

+A simple flask app that will allow you to converse with chatgpt-3.5-turbo.
+- Automatically include up to the last 1024 tokens worth of history
+- Logs your conversations with a unique id
+- Log viewer page

 ## Installation

 ### Requirements